Paciolan/remote-module-loader/README.md

 ## Using your own fetcher

-By default `loadRemoteModule` will use the `XMLHttpRequest` object avaiable in the browser.
-This can be overridden if you want to use an alternate method.
+The default loader can be overridden if you want to use an alternate method.

+This example uses `axios` for the fetcher.

 ```javascript
 /**